neha-kay/Kiko-plus/_posts/2017-08-07-time-organization-guide.md

 I now maintain 3-4 active calendars which works _way_ better:

 * Commanding Center --- This is the default calendar , used for any meetings with people or generic events.
 Unless my events fit better into a different calendar, they'll go in here.
-* Classes --- All reocurring classes and tests go in here.
+* Classes --- All recurring classes and tests go in here.
-* Me Time --- This is a calendar I use for any 'self-decided' activities --- for example working on projects, sleeping, eating food, etc., are all classfied as 'me time'.
+* Me Time --- This is a calendar I use for any 'self-decided' activities --- for example working on projects, sleeping, eating food, etc., are all classified as 'me time'.
 * (Career/Exercise/Social) --- In addition to the calendars above, it's likely useful to have some calendars corresponding to things you value highly.
 During the job recruiting season, for example, I maintained a career calendar to distinguish all the recruiting events from the regular ones.
 If you're super into exercise, on the other hand, it might be worthy to have a calendar dedicated solely to workout schedules.
-This is for you to customize and play aroud with.
+This is for you to customize and play around with.
 Other useful calendars may include: side project, learning music, office hours, etc.

 <p align="center">
   <img src="/images/time-organization-guide/day-view.png">